Back to Case Studies

 "The complexity does not disappear.
 It gets absorbed into infrastructure."

-And once that infrastructure exists, the next city does not start from zero.
+Once that infrastructure exists, the next deployment no longer starts from zero.

 Snowball Team